Comparative Evaluation of Machine Learning Models for Predicting Donor Kidney Discard: Methods

 We report three complementary performance metrics for each seed run: F1 score (See Equation \ref{eq:f1} \cite{christen2023review}), Area Under the ROC Curve (AUC) \cite{hanley1982meaning}, and MCC (See Equations \ref{eq:mcc} and \ref{eq:normcc} \cite{chicco_advantages_2020, chicco_matthews_2023}).
 In Equations \ref{eq:f1}-\ref{eq:normcc}, TP, TN, FP, and FN denote the counts of true positives, true negatives, false positives, and false negatives.
 Respectively, in the context of donor kidney acceptance, a true positive (negative) corresponds to a kidney correctly predicted as transplanted (discarded), and vice versa for false positives and false negatives.
 Metrics are collected across all seeded runs and reported as distributions rather than single-point estimates to visualize variability of each algorithm.

 The F1 score (range $0-1$), the harmonic mean of precision (also known as positive predictive value) and recall (also known as sensitivity), focuses on positive-class performance but fails to account for true negatives and therefore can be misleading under class imbalance \cite{chicco_matthews_2023}.
-The AUC measures the classifier’s ability to assign a higher probability of successful transplantation to a randomly chosen transplanted organ compared to a randomly chosen discarded organ (range $0–1$, where $0.5$ indicates random performance), but it can be overly optimistic for small or imbalanced datasets \cite{hanczar2010small,lobo2008auc}.
 For those reasons, we emphasize the MCC metric because it provides a more informative assessment for imbalanced binary classification as it captures all four confusion matrix components and yields a balanced measure even when class sizes differ \cite{chicco_advantages_2020, chicco_matthews_2023}.

 To determine whether observed differences among models are statistically significant we first apply an Analysis of Variance (ANOVA) \cite{girden1992anova} followed by Tukey’s Honest Significant Difference (HSD) post-hoc test \cite{nanda2021multiple} for pairwise model comparisons.